marcus-aur/meditations/index.md

 For right now, he's starting to wake up for a nap.
 Biting mode will be activated soon, but for now I'll get off my computer and join him for cuddles and big stretches on the floor.

+---

+## A sense of calm in the house

+They say we're all a "product of our environment."
+That what goes on around us inherently affects us.

+I've always thought about that phrase as it relates to how one grows up.
+However, tonight I'm realizing it's just as pertinent to the environment one lives in as an adult.

+The past 3 years I've lived with roommates and they have been a source of stress for me.
+Dealing with them (or more-likely avoiding them,) has been a source of day-to-day anxiety for me.

+Now they're gone and tonight I feel similar to how I felt when I moved to Philadelphia.
+I remember a sense of calm.
+Which, in a way, I shouldn't have been calm at all - it was my first time living alone and I was in a city I knew nothing about.
+Settling in to my couch, it was a feeling of control over my environment.

+Tonight, with my new roommate, and long-time friend, Ned finally moved in - I feel like the anxiety has been lifted.
+Ned has already made this house feel more like a home in just a few days than it ever felt in the past year, and for that I'm thankful.

+Growing up I didn't think I'd still have a roommate at 32, but life works in unexpected ways.
+If I have to have a roommate, I'm glad it's him.

+I can relax on my couch with a sense of calm in the house.

+---

+## I have a niece now

+Today I got to meet my best friend's daughter.
+Without sounding too dramatic, I think it has changed me emotionally.
+I'm not sure I have the right words in this moment to describe how I'm feeling.

+There's a sense of joy and elation, there's fear over her health (she was in the NICU for 2 days, but was just cleared to be released), there's protectiveness and curiosity, and a certain wondering about how _anyone_ is mature enough to have a baby.

+I almost teared up when Bill went to sign me in to the NICU and the nurse asked what my relationship to the baby was.
+Without hesitation, he responded, "Uncle."

+About a month ago Bill came over for coffee and said he needed to talk to me about something important related to the baby.
+He started talking about responsibilities and how,  even though they aren't religious themselves, they wanted their daughter to have godparents.
+He told me Kevin would be her godfather and I wasn't shocked - I wasn't expecting to have that role since he has two brothers.
+But then what he said next did shock me - him and Venesia decided that they would like me to be her guardian if anything ever happened to them.
+He said it wasn't even a debate - they both knew that they wanted me to have that responsibility.
+Also without hesitation, I said yes.

+Walking into the NICU - I didn't know what to expect.
+The first baby I saw as I rounded the corner must have been the size of a potato, fully hooked up to wires inside of an incubator with a mother next to them that just looked so drained of life.
+He told me that since his daughter had some liquid in her lungs from birth, she had been on a breathing machine.
+I thought I was going to see her attached to the machine and it would break my heart a little bit.
+Fortunately, she was doing well, had come off the machine, and she only had a light rash on her face.

+She was beautiful.

+I couldn't believe how soft her hair was.
+I've never held, let alone touch, a newborn before.
+The softest hair.
+The softest skin.
+I already can't wait to spend more time with her and fully hold her once she's home and the new family of three is settled in.
+They should be able to leave the hospital tomorrow.

+One day when she's older I'll let her in on a little secret - I was the first one to know her name.

+Ivy Jane
+7lbs 13oz
+Born at 2:56pm